 Opportunities for structured reflection before, during, and/or after the experience will help students to articulate and deepen their learning.

-Locally, students can attend and take field notes on community events, conduct interviews with community members and professionals, or visit sites of interest and relevance to their courses (e.g., museums, galleries, monuments).
-In all cases, students should have opportunities for structured reflection before, during, and/or after the experience.
+Locally, students can do activities such as: attend and take field notes on community events, conduct interviews with community members and professionals, or visit sites of interest and relevance to their courses (e.g., museums, galleries, monuments).

 Community-based research includes engagement in research projects that result from the collaboration between the instructor and community partners.
 The research is relevant to the community members and takes place within the community.
 Such projects can be time-intensive, and so are best reserved for full-year, 6-credit courses.